Skip to main content

 There is a difficult balance in helping a child through rejection.
 You want to build their resilience—their ability to recover and move forward—without sending the message that they should not feel hurt in the first place.
 Both parts matter.

-Bierman's research on peer rejection and intervention suggests that the most effective approach combines emotional support (validation, empathy, co-regulation) with skill-building (teaching specific social strategies) rather than relying on either one alone (Bierman, 2004, Peer Rejection: Developmental Processes and Intervention Strategies, Guilford Press).
+Bierman's research on helping children through rejection found that the most effective approach combines emotional support (listening, empathy, being present) with skill-building (teaching specific social strategies) rather than relying on either one alone (Bierman, 2004, Peer Rejection: Developmental Processes and Intervention Strategies, Guilford Press).

 First, honor the pain